 The 5.6-kilometre stretch of Anmin Road becomes a tunnel of cherry blossoms, and the banks of Yeojwa Stream are lined with cherry trees reflected in the waters.
 A traditional wooden bridge and yellow canola flowers along the river add to the colourful scene.
 At Gyeonghwa Station, an 800-metre stretch of cherry blossoms lines the tracks.
 Although the station is now disused, visitors still flock to the spot each spring and send petals flying.

 Jinhae is home to a major South Korean naval base and an annual 10-day Military Parade Festival in early April coincides with the arrival of cherry blossoms.
 The festival honours Yi Sun-shin, a 16th-century naval commander whose heroism won him fame, and has grown in scale over the years; and today performances by the naval military band are joined by K-pop concerts, fireworks and a parade.

 The city of Taichung, known as the ‘Kyoto of Formosa’ during Japanese rule, stands out for its nature reserves and mild climate year-round.
-One consequence of that warm weather are an early showing of cherry blossoms: the season lasts approximately from mid-February until early March.
+One consequence of that warm weather are an early showing of cherry blossoms in Asia: the season lasts approximately from mid-February until early March.